UK earnings after inflation shrink at fastest pace since 2014

 The wage numbers jarred with the picture of strong jobs growth but appeared consistent with signs of rising underemployment, Tombs said.

-Excluding bonuses, nominal earnings rose by 1.7 percent year-on-year, the weakest increase since January 2015 and against expectations for a 2.0 percent rise.
+Excluding bonuses, nominal earnings rose by 1.7% year-on-year, the weakest increase since January 2015 and against expectations for a 2% rise.

 The Bank of England is watching wage growth closely as it gauges whether the increase in inflation is creating longer-lasting pressure on prices.
-It expects wages to rise by 2 percent this year before picking up in 2018 and 2019.
+It expects wages to rise by 2% this year before picking up in 2018 and 2019.

-The central bank is widely expected to keep interest rates at their record low of 0.25 percent on Thursday.
+The central bank is widely expected to keep interest rates at their record low of 0.25% on Thursday.

-The number of people in work increased by 109,000 in the three months to April, taking the employment rate to 74.8 percent, a joint record high, the ONS said.
+The number of people in work increased by 109,000 in the three months to April, taking the employment rate to 74.8%, a joint record high, the ONS said.

 RECOMMENDED FOR YOU